giselaortt/giselaortt.github.io/pages/books.md

 I carry reading habit from childhood but used to read only fiction.
 I started reading non-fiction in 2017 and have not stopped ever since.
 Here Are some recomendations I have and eventually a review.
-If you also into books and would like to disscuss feel free to reach out!
+If you are also into books and would like to disscuss feel free to reach out!

 ### My top books:
 - <b>Mindset</b>, <i>Carol Dwerk</i>